Deepdene (Vic.)

 Deepdene is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 As of February 2026, the estimated population of the suburb of Deepdene (Vic.) is around 2,116.
-This figure represents an increase of 15 people since the 2021 Census, which reported a population of 2,101.
-The change is inferred from AreaSearch's estimate of the resident population at 2,100 following examination of the ABS's latest ERP data release in June 2024 and an additional validated new address since the Census date.
-This level of population results in a density ratio of 2,404 persons per square kilometer, placing Deepdene in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2016 to 2026, Deepdene has demonstrated resilient growth patterns with a compound annual growth rate of 0.4%, outpacing its SA3 area.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+This reflects an increase of 15 people since the 2021 Census, which reported a population of 2,101.
+The change is inferred from AreaSearch's estimation of the resident population at 2,100 following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+This level of population results in a density ratio of 2,404 persons per square kilometer, placing Deepdene (Vic.) in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth for the area during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase its population by 228 persons to reach approximately 2,344 by 2041, reflecting an increase of 14.9% in total over the 17 years.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Deepdene (Vic.) is expected to grow by 210 persons to reach a population of approximately 2,326 by 2041, reflecting a gain of 9.2% in total over the 17-year period.

 Frequently Asked Questions - Population